ruslanmv/Speech-to-Text-by-using-React/README.md

 1. Replace the contents of the `src/App.js` file with the following code:

 ```
+/*
+  Code by Ruslan Magana Vsevolodovna
+  This code is provided as-is and I am not responsible for its usage.
+  For any inquiries, please contact me at contact@ruslanmv.com.
+*/
 import axios from 'axios';
 import React, { useState, useEffect } from 'react';
 async function synthesizeSpeech(text) {